-Asset Description

-Please provide a brief description of the asset?

-Trease provide a siver description or the asset.

-If there are buildings on the site please provide

-information in relation to whether the buildings are in use

-and whether they are likely to be retained.

-Planning history (please include details of any existing or

-previous planning applications or permissions relating to

-this site)

-What are the surrounding land uses?

-Policy Designation

-Please tell us about any known policy designations that may need to be considered when developing t his site (e.g.

-Conservation Area, Green Belt, Protected Greenspace, Ke 1 0 \ 0

-Planning History

-Is the asset subject to a planning application, or subject of an existing planning permission?
-Yes □ No □

-Places provide details

-Please provide details

-Statement of Significance / Heritage Value

-Statement of Significance:

-(Identify the significance of the asset in the local

-context)

-Age

-Rarity

-ranty

-Aesthetic Value:

-(the intrinsic design value of an asset relation to local

-styles, materials or other distinctive local characteristics)

-Group Value

-(assets with a clear visual, design or historic

-relationships)
+Asset Description Please provide a brief description of the asset?
+If there are buildings on the site please provide information in relation to whether the buildings are in use and whether they are likely to be retained.
+Planning history (please include details of any existing or previous planning applications or permissions relating to this site) What are the surrounding land uses?
+Policy Designation Please tell us about any known policy designations that Conservation Area, Green Belt, Protected Greenspace, Ke developing t his site (e.g. Planning History Is the asset subject to a planning application, or subject of an existing planning permission?
+Yes □ No □ Please provide details Statement of Significance / Heritage Value Statement of Significance: (Identify the significance of the asset in the local context) Age Rarity Aesthetic Value: (the intrinsic design value of an asset relation to local styles, materials or other distinctive local characteristics) Group Value (assets with a clear visual, design or historic relationships)

-Evidential Value (additional value from contemporary or historic written record) Historic Association (links to local historic events or figures) Archaeological interest Designed landscapes (landscape, parks and gardens) Landmark status Social and communal value (relating to places perceived as a source of local identity, distinctiveness, social interaction and coherence; often residing in intangible aspects of heritage contribution to the 'collective memory' of a place) Survival (does it survive in a substantial and recognisable form; are historic features and layout still present; does it represent a significant element in the development of the area) Any Other Information Please provide any other information regarding this asseconsider in the assessment of the site. t, if not already covered above, that may be appropriate for us to
+Evidential Value (additional value from contemporary or historic written record) Historic Association (links to local historic events or figures) Archaeological interest Designed landscapes (landscape, parks and gardens) Landmark status Social and communal value (relating to places perceived as a source of local identity, distinctiveness, social interaction and coherence; often residing in intangible aspects of heritage contribution to the 'collective memory' of a place) Survival (does it survive in a substantial and recognisable form; are historic features and layout still present; does it represent a significant element in the development of the area) Any Other Information t, if not already covered above, that may be appropriate for us to